 How do I know which career office to schedule an appointment with?

 Each school or college has its own career services office for students who are seeking help with resumes, cover letters, interviewing tips, and information about specific careers.
 For these reasons, you should schedule an appointment with the career services office for your specific academic school or college.

 You can learn more about other career services here.

-The Career Exploration Center, on the other hand, serves undecided and exploring students from any school or college who are in the earlier stages of major and career exploration.
+The Career Exploration Center, on the other hand, serves exploring students from any school or college who are in the earlier stages of major and career exploration.
 Typically, the CEC helps students with these kinds of questions:

 - How do I choose a major?